 On the northern and eastern coasts, the rocky shores have rough waters and waves that batter the lava and coral covered shores.
 As a result, these areas have been left largely untouched and feature a violent but natural beauty I was not fully expecting.

 Check out my in-depth list of the most stunning beaches in Aruba if you’re looking to get outside of the tourist center.
-I highly recommend Baby Beach to the south and Malmok Beach to the north, not to mention the rough Dos Playas to the east (not for swimming.)
+I highly recommend Baby Beach to the south and Malmok Beach to the north, not to mention the rough Dos Playas to the east (but not for swimming.)

 Also, no trip to Aruba is complete without a visit to the famous Flamingo Beach.

-If you are looking to explore more than just the beaches, you might be interested in reading about the most unique things to do in Aruba.
-Typically, I find myself drawn to more adventurous attractions like the Quadirikiri Cave and hiking the Aruban desert rather than relaxing at beaches all week.
+If you are looking to explore more than just the beaches, hop over to this post about the most unique things to do in Aruba.

 How to get around Aruba

 One last option would be to rent bicycles and bike around the island.
-I think this is reasonable n the main tourist areas, but not so reasonable if you need to go very far.
-Another thing to consider, the Aruba sun is no joke.
-All bike rides should be planned avoiding midday.
+I think this is a reasonable option in the main tourist areas, but not so reasonable if you need to go very far.

 You May Also Like: Solo Female Taxi Safety Tips